gregkroon/HarnessKustomizePlugin/README.md

 # Harness configuration (Delegate)

-Directory with the following path /root/K_PLUGINS/kustomize/plugin/version1/harnesskustomizeplugin must exist the workflow will create a plugin script here called HarnessKustomizePlugin
+Directory with the following path /root/K_PLUGINS/${app.name}/${service.name}/${env.name}/kustomize/plugin/version1/harnesskustomizeplugin will be created .
+It  will also dynamically create a plugin script here called HarnessKustomizePlugin on every run of the workflow

 # Harness configuration (Service)